Great Glen Way - 8 Days & 7 Nights

 Fort William is a bustling town and very popular among climbers and walkers as it sits at the base of Ben Nevis, Britain’s tallest peak.
 Follow the river Lochy with short detours possible to Old Inverlochy Castle or Ben Nevis Distillery.
 After briefly following the banks of Loch Linnie, you reach Corpach where the Caledonian Canal meets the Atlantic (make sure you dip your feet!).

-The Great Glen Way is an extremely popular route and the accommodation is limited.
-We may need to book a hotel or guest house in Spean Bridge if Gairlochy is not available.
-This means that you may walk further on this day, or the next day, or you may be able to use public transport to get to your accommodation and back onto the trail the next day.
-We will provide all the information needed, should that be the case.
-If you would prefer a private transfer, please let us know at time of confirmation so we can organize this for you.
+The Great Glen Way is an extremely popular route and the accommodation is limited, therefore we book a hotel or guest house in Spean Bridge for you.
+This means that you may walk further on this day (4.5 miles), or the next day, or you may be able to use public transport to get to your accommodation and back onto the trail the next day.
+You may also book a service from your accommodation in advance.

 Distant Hills has a peaceful setting amidst some of the most spectacular scenery in the Highlands with uninterrupted mountain views.
 They have seven individually designed comfortable rooms with en-suite shower rooms.
 Rooms are furnished in contemporary quality furniture with 24 hour individually controlled heating.
 There is also a drying room and WIFI access.